ClojureBridge/curriculum/outline/app.md

 Sort the data
 -------------
 Call get-indicator-all to get the pump price indicator for 2012.
+EP.PMP.SGAS.CD is the indicator name.
+We want the country and value.

     (def inds (get-indicator-all "EP.PMP.SGAS.CD" "2012" :country :value))

+Take a look at the results.
+There are a pair of values that describe a country with keys :id and :value.
+Then there is a value with the actual pump price.

 Go through the results, making sure that they are actually countries by matching up against the country-ids, then get the value from the country and convert the value from a string.
+Use for, :when, and and.
+Another function, read-string, allows you to pull a value out of a string, which you will want to do with the value.
+[This is a crazy one... not sure how to make this simpler]

     (for [[k v] inds
           :when (and v (country-ids (:id k)))]
         [(:value k) (read-string v)])

-Put those results into a map
+Put those results into a map with into{}

     (into {} (for [[k v] inds
                   :when (and v (country-ids (:id k)))]
                 [(:value k) (read-string v)]))

-Sort those values with the sort-by function.
+Sort those values from biggest to smallest with the sort-by function.

     (sort-by val >
       (into {} (for [[k v] inds